 What the client stated as her purpose;

 Her date of birth as a cue to major medical trends for the decade the client was born;

 Birth style, i.e., unmedicated vaginal birth, hospital birth, anesthesia, forceps, c-section, multiple birth, premature, etc.;

 Number of siblings and sibling order;

 Family dynamic cues;

 Abuse history;

 Historical events relevant to their intention or that may inhibit the person’s ability to effectively participate;

 Any present medical problems and body weaknesses.

 Intention, Contract, Resourcing.
-ANS Balance, engage the social NS:
+ANS Balance engage the social NS:

 A clear intention statement organized the energy of the session.
 The intention statement energetically sets the course for the session.
-In a way the intention provides a “rudder” that can serve to keep the session on course.
+In a way, the intention provides a “rudder” that can serve to keep the session on course.

 During this section I usually engage the client verbally.
 I ask her a third time what she wants for this session and we develop an explicit therapeutic contract.
 At this point I make sure that what the client is asking to do in her session is consistent with what she stated during the introduction and wrote on the questionnaire.
 If there is a discrepancy, I make sure that I clarify this.
 I make sure that I can support the intention she is bringing to the session.
 If not, I clarify and renegotiate that with her.

 While I am talking with the client, I will watch where her activations are, and establish what her resources are.
-I will stay with her and work with her to find that place where she has the felt sense of letting down through her body.
-The felt sense of, “Ahhhhh.”
+I will stay with her and work with her to find that place where she has the felt sense of letting down through her body: the felt sense of, “Ahhhhh.”
 I want to see the client’s ANS come into some semblance of balance.
 If we spend the whole session doing this, it is time very well spent.
 I tend not to go on to other issues and experiences until I’ve established this with the client.

-During intention setting I listen for clarity not specificity.
+During intention setting, I listen for clarity not specificity.
 Intentions can be very general or very specific.
 The important part is that the intention is clear.
 Intentions are stated in present tense, “My intention is . . .”

 The intention sets the baseline for the session.
-At the end of the session or any time afterword we can review the turn person’s intention and assess the degree to which the turn person met his/her intention.
+At the end of the session or any time afterword we can review the turn person’s intention and assess the degree to which she has met her intention.
 This will also help later on for assessing next steps.

 Establishing the therapeutic contract and resources can take from 10 minutes to more than an hour.
 It usually takes 20 to 30 minutes.

 Relevant History:

 During the Relevant History I consider everything that a person says or does to be relevant.
 The term “Relevant History” in a way is a misnomer.
 The turn person does not have to think about what is relevant.
-So many participants narrate their story in cohesive ways that amplifies the constrictive energy from the traumatic history, distracts them from his/her intention and disconnects them from the resources inherent in the primary blueprint of the being that I discovered a process to supports connection with the primary blueprint resources, decompresses over coupled co-ex systems and integration all at the same time.
+Many participants narrate their story in cohesive ways that amplifies the constrictive energy from the traumatic history, distracts them from his/her intention and disconnects them from the resources inherent in the primary blueprint of the being.
+In response to this, I discovered a process to support connection with the primary blueprint resources, decompress over coupled co-ex systems and facilitate integration all at the same time.
 In about 2005, I had repeated the following exercise so many times that I made it part of the form.

-During the Relevant History exercise coach the turn person to follow these steps:
+During the Relevant History exercise, coach the turn person to follow these steps:

 Ask the turn person to assume his/her present age;